-' maintagar of cas for participation in trotting class.
-Boxer The dog must have passed one of the following trials in a breed Dobermann club/organization recognized by DKK: IGP V, IGP 1, IGP 2, IGP 3, PH- Giant Schnauzer election, FH 2- election.
+-1 marriada Siccas for participation in Working Class.
+Boxer The dog must have passed one of the following trials in a breed Giant Schnauzer club/organization recognized by DKK: IGP V, IGP 1, IGP 2, IGP 3, PH- election.
 When entering, foreign-owned dogs must enclose a copy of a working trial certificate recognized by FCI, as documentation for a passed, qualifying trial.
+Dobermann The dog must have passed one of the following trials in a breed club/organization recognized by DKK: IGP V, IGP 1, IGP 2, IGP 3, PH- election, ZTP (Zuchttauglichkeitsprüfung).
+When entering, foreign-owned dogs must enclose a copy of a working trial certificate recognized by FCI, as documentation for a passed, qualifying trial.
 Hovawart The dog must have passed one of the following trials in a breed club/organization recognized by DKK: HJVP1, PH, RH, IGP 1, IPO R. When entering, foreign-owned dogs must enclose a copy of a working trial certificate recognized by FCI, as documentation for a passed, qualifying trial.
-Rottweiler The dog must have passed one of the following trials in a breed club/organization recognized by DKK: IGP V, IGP 1, IGP 2, IGP 3, PH- election, FH 2-election, Home Guard election, CF-rescue dog trial, or the dog must have obtained the AK (breeding selection) of the Danish Rottweiler Club and also have passed the FP (traffic trial).
+Rottweiler The dog must have passed one of the following trials in a breed club/organization recognized by DKK: IGP V, IGP 1, IGP 2, IGP 3, PH- election, Home Guard election, CF-rescue dog trial, or the dog must have obtained the AK (breeding selection) of the Danish Rottweiler Club and also have passed the FP (traffic trial).
 In the case of the latter, both trials must be passed.
 When entering, foreign-owned dogs must enclose a copy of a working trial certificate recognized by FCI, as documentation for a passed, qualifying trial.

-Dobermann The dog must have passed one of the following working trials in a breed Dobermann club/organization recognized by DKK: IGP V, IGP 1, IGP 2, IGP 3, PH- election, FH 2-election.
+Dobermann The dog must have passed one of the following working trials in a breed club/organization recognized by DKK: IGP V, IGP 1, IGP 2, IGP 3, PHelection, ZTP (Zuchttauglichkeitsprüfung).
 When entering, foreign-owned dogs must enclose a copy of a working trial certificate recognized by FCI, as documentation for a passed, qualifying trial to receive certificates.
 Rottweiler The dog must be over 24 months and must have an approved hip joint status (i.e. minimum C or equivalent).
-Furthermore, the dog must have passed one of the following working trials in a breed club/organization recognized by DKK: IGP V, IGP 1, IGP 2, IGP 3, PH-election, FH 2-election, Home Guard election, CF-rescue dog trial, or the dog must have obtained the AK (breeding selection) of the Danish Rottweiler Club and also have passed the FP (traffic trial).
+Furthermore, the dog must have passed one of the following working trials in a breed club/organization recognized by DKK: IGP V, IGP 1, IGP 2, IGP 3, PH-election, Home Guard election, CF-rescue dog trial, or the dog must have obtained the AK (breeding selection) of the Danish Rottweiler Club and also have passed the FP (traffic trial).
 In the case of the latter, both trials must be passed.
 When entering, foreign-owned dogs must enclose a copy of a working trial certificate recognized by FCI, as documentation for a passed, qualifying trial to receive certificates.